-Editing/proofreading: At present the blog posts are not edited or proofread.
+Editing/proofreading: At present the articles are not edited or proofread.
 So please make sure to read and correct yours carefully before submitting.
 Please check your facts and link to sources where needed.
 We do edit any submitted synopsis for the intro on the landing page to maintain a recognisable style and a simple, clean format.
 We may change your title for SEO or clarity reasons.
 If you are not happy with our interpretation please contact the editor(s) to discuss.

 Author presentation: Posts will include a thumbnail photo of the author and a link to their profile on the BPN website.

-Spreading the word: We create a regular blog newsletter to go out to the Body Psychotherapy mailing list and further afield, encouraging people to look through what has been posted and click through to the blogs.
+Spreading the word: We create a regular newsletter to go out to the Body Psychotherapy mailing list and further afield, encouraging people to look through what has been posted and click through to the articles.
 Please also help to spread the word through your own contacts and through additional channels.